 8. We are working toward a more open, inclusive, and fair world for people with disabilities by 2030.

 Individuals with disabilities can face a lot of barriers — in their living environment, in the form of outdated laws and policies, and in the attitudes and prejudices of people in their community.
-But now five of the 17 Sustainable Development Goals created by the United Nations address needs in sectors such as education, economic growth, employment, governance, and infrastructure.
+But now, five of the 17 Sustainable Development Goals created by the United Nations address disability needs in sectors such as education, economic growth, employment, governance, and infrastructure.
 World Vision operates disability-specific programming as well as disability-inclusive programming around the world.

-Infinite Comforter, equip community leaders, families, and Your followers as they support children with disabilities.
+Compassionate Father, equip community leaders, families, and Your followers as they support children with disabilities.
 May we continue to focus on meeting the needs of people who are vulnerable due to physical and mental limitations.

 9. Rosemary doesn’t know the hunger and hardship her family did.